centre-for-educational-technology/htk-web/research.md

 ### Mathmatics and Didactics of Mathematics

 This area works with topological algebra, summarising methods and convergence of functions.
+Study fields contributes to the development of teacher education in the field of mathmatics.
+Related curriculua: Mathematics (BA) and Teacher of mathematics (MA)

 **Head of Academic Direction:** Madis Lepik, Associate Professor of Didactics of Mathematics\\
 **E-mail:** madis.lepik@tlu.ee\\